Axobot-org/Axobot/docs/server.rst

 * poll_channels: List of channels in which the bot will add the reactions 👍 and 👎 to each message
 * enable_xp: Boolean indicating whether the xp system is activated.
 Default is :code:`True`.
 * levelup_msg: Message to send when someone reaches a new XP level.
 You can use :code:`{level}` variable to include the reached level, and :code:`{user}` to mention the user.
 Default is a random sentence.
-* xp_type: Type of XP system to use: :code:`global` if you want to use the accross-server system, common with every other servers which use it, or :code:`mee6` if you want to use the `MEE6 <https://mee6.xyz>`_ levels plugin.
+* xp_type: Type of XP system to use: :code:`global` if you want to use the accross-server system, common with every other servers which use it, or :code:`local` if you want a more private system.
 Default to :code:`global`.
 * noxp_channels: List of text channels where members will not be able to earn any exp.
 Not necessary if XP is disabled in your server.
 * anti_caps_lock: Boolean indicating whether the bot should send a warning message when a message with too much capitalization is sent.
 Default is True.
 * enable_fun: Boolean indicating if the fun part (documentation in preparation) is activated.
 If so, all commands in this section will be available.
 Default is :code:`True`.